 Create code files that generate GUIs as functions or scripts (programmatic GUI construction).

-In the second, programmatic, GUI-building approach, you create a code file that defines all component properties and behaviors; when a user executes the file, it creates a figure, populates it with components, and handles user interactions.
-The figure is not normally saved between sessions because the code in the file creates a new one each time it runs.
+Using this approach, you create a code file that defines all component properties and behaviors.
+When a user executes the file, it creates a figure, populates it with components, and handles user interactions.
+Typically, the figure is not saved between sessions because the code in the file creates a new one each time it runs.

 Type of GUI

 MATLAB software provides a selection of standard dialog boxes that you can create with a single function call.
 For an example, see the documentation for msgbox, which also provides links to functions that create specialized predefined dialog boxes.

 It is often simpler to create GUIs that contain only a few components programmatically.
 You can fully define each component with a single function call.